1997 ARL season: Match details

 Seventy per cent of the winning squad were Newcastle juniors.
-The win was a huge morale boost to the blue-collar Newcastle district in the same year that the area's biggest employer, the BHP steelworks had announced its closure.
+The win was a huge morale boost to the blue-collar Newcastle district in the same year that the region's biggest employer, the BHP steelworks, had announced its closure.

+Scoreboard

 Post game

 A Super Bowl style match between the Newcastle Knights and Brisbane Broncos, the 1997 Super League season's premiers was mooted, but did not eventuate.
-Newcastle only had to wait another four years for its next premiership, whilst Manly had to wait until 2007 for another shot at the title, which was unsuccessful.
-Manly's next premiership would however come the year after.
+Newcastle only had to wait another four years for its next premiership, while Manly had to wait until 2007 for another grand final appearance, which was unsuccessful.
+Manly's next premiership would come the following year.

 Player statistics

 The following statistics are as of the conclusion of Round 22.